thomasat/llms-sustainable-food/README.md

 Please email thomasat@stanford.edu with any questions.

 Academic researchers can email thomasat@stanford.edu to access the data and code for the sustainable protein components of the paper.
-The data cannot be released publicly in order to protect the privacy of the companies.
+The data cannot be released publicly in order to protect the privacy of the participating companies.

 Please cite as: